MicrosoftDocs/msix-docs/msix-src/psf/psf-launch-apps-with-parameters.md

 ms.custom: RS5
 ---

-# Package Support Framework - Launch Apps with Parameters
+# Launch Apps with Parameters through Package Support Framework
 The Package Support Framework uses a config.json file to configure the behavior of an application.

 ## Proceedure